Photo credit clockwise: Jessica Minghi/Borough Chocolates, Jacques Torres Chocolates, Jessica Minghi/Borough Chocolates, Chocolate Noise.

 Photo courtesy of Chocbar Cortes.

 Known for its rich and delicious hot chocolate, Chocolate Cortés is a favorite in Puerto Rican and Dominican households.
-The Caribbean-based bean-to-bar chocolate manufacturing company chose the South Bronx as a home base for offering unique chocolate-based cocktails and cuisine in addition to their innovative products.
+The Caribbean-based bean-to-bar chocolate manufacturing company chose the South Bronx as a home base for offering unique chocolate-based cocktails and cuisine in addition to its innovative products.
 It’s the perfect way to combine a romantic date with your favorite treat.

 If disco strawberries are more your jam, this family-owned Bronx business will not disappoint.
 In addition to chocolate-covered sparkly fruit, you’ll find supplies to make your own confections.